akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 This topic provides documentation about two typical use cases when working with a JMS (AMQP setup is similar).

-The result will be being able to initiate a HTTP/SOAP call (e.g. SOAPUI) which is then send to the JMS in a queue.
-The result will be pulled from a result queue and being send back over HTTP to the client.
+The result will allow you to initiate a HTTP/SOAP call (e.g. SOAPUI) that is then sent to the JMS in a queue.
+The result will be pulled from a result queue and sent back over HTTP to the client.

 ### General: Create JMS Listener

-For both use cases a JMS Listener needs to be configured first.
+For both use cases a JMS Listener must be configured first.

 #### Client libraries

-For the different JMS vendors you need to deploy client libraries of the target system into the Network Director you are planning to use for the connections.
+For the different JMS vendors you need to deploy client libraries of the target system into the Network Director instance you are planning to use for the connections.
 Those are typically version dependent and should be taken from the actual JMS server you are binding to.

-1. Copy them to your Network Director deploy directory and restart the instance afterwards:
+1. Copy them to your Network Director deploy directory, then restart the instance:

 	`cp clientLibs.jar /opt/soa/sm70/instance/NetworkDirectorForJMS/deploy/`